rduplain/memo/startups-for-people-with-problems.md

 ## #5: Vest.

-When you give people equity in the form of common stock, have it vest over time instead of having them hold the equity immediately.
-This is true for everyone, including cofounders, no matter how well you trust them.
+When granting equity to others for their contributions, have it vest over time instead of having them hold the equity immediately.
+This is true for everyone, including cofounders, irregardless of how well you trust them.

 ## #6: Splitting equity.